 Conveniently, we provide this service for existing or incoming clients.
 For more information, contact us today.

-Getting your NIF for non-EU Citizens
+Getting a NIF for non-EU Citizens

 What is a tax representative?

-The tax representative does not need to be a lawyer or accountant and can be any local Portuguese resident so long as they possess a Portuguese address.
-That being said, we advise against registering your NIF through a friend or acquaintance.
-Many local residents do not have a thorough understanding of Portuguese tax law, and it could end up in a sticky situation, especially if your friend ever leaves Portugal.
+We advise against registering your NIF through a friend or acquaintance.
+This is because many local residents do not have a thorough understanding of Portuguese tax law, and you could run into difficulties, especially if your friend ever leaves Portugal.

 Who needs fiscal representation?
 What is it for?

-Our Step-By-Step Guide
+Our Step-By-Step Guide to Getting a NIF

 Step 1: Gather the required documents

-- Official photo ID (a passport, as an identification document, is your safest bet)
+• An official photo ID (a passport, as an identification document, is your safest bet)

 Step 3: Receive your NIF number